roman-milk/roman-milk.github.io/the-black-wedding.md

  "I think you should leave," he said firmly, standing up to her.
 She simply laughed, her heavy tits jiggling as she stood up straight.

  "Oh, honey, stop acting so innocent," Vanessa tittered.
 "You want to do some dirty things to my hot body."
 She sauntered around the bar slowly, approaching him, causing him to step back slightly.
 "Thinking such filthy thoughts about your wife's hot boss at your own wedding.
 That's some pretty fucked up shit!
 I love it!"
-Report_Story #11
+1